jbush001/NyuziProcessor/README.md

 includes a C++ toolchain based on LLVM, an instruction set simulator, software libraries, and verification tests.
-With a modern, pipelined design, it is useful as a platform for microarchitecture experimentation, performance analysis, and parallel software development.
+With a modern, pipelined design, it is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki